launchdarkly-labs/project-migrator-script/README.md

 ### Migrating data

-The data will be read out of the previously created `source/project/<source-project-key>` directory.
-The script will use the `DESTINATION PROJECT` as the key to use as part of the API request path when sending the POSTs and PATCHs.
+Then, migrate the source data to the destination project.
+The `migrate.ts` script reads the source data out of the previously created `source/project/<source-project-key>` directory.
+Then it uses the
+`DESTINATION PROJECT` as the project key, and updates the destination project using a series of `POST`s and `PATCH`s.

+Here's how to migrate the source data to your destination project:

 ```
 deno run --allow-env --allow-read --allow-net --allow-write migrate.ts -p <SOURCE PROJECT> -k <LD API KEY> -d <DESTINATION PROJECT>